Have you been dreaming of getting away but feel like there’s no time?

 - Going to the zoo

-- Admiring Victorian houses, churches, and other beautiful architecture
+- Admiring Victorian houses, churches, and other beautiful architecture in historic areas

 - Discovering stunning street art and murals